-To avoid expensive reworking, additional editing, and litigation in the worst case, it is important that you have clearance for all elements in your film.
-This includes any individuals who are the subject of the film, anyone that is interviewed, or anyone in any other way important to the narrative of the film.
-These individuals will need to sign a ‘release form’,
+To avoid expensive reworking, additional editing, and litigation in the worst case, it is essential that you have permission for all elements in your film.
+This includes any individuals who are the subject of the film, anyone that is interviewed, or anyone in any other way relevant to the narrative of the film.
+These individuals will need to sign a ‘release form’.

 Download from website

 This is the simplest and quickest way to get the video onto the Internet.
 Video is uploaded to the site and is assigned a URL.
 A link to the video’s URL is provided from one of the website pages.
 When the user clicks on the link, they are directed to the page that contains the video.
 You may also want to offer different sized versions of the same film so that viewers can pick the appropriate one for their Internet connection.

 A great zero cost option is to take advantage of video sharing sites such as Google Video, YouTube, MetaCafé or Vimeo to embed video content on your website.
 They encode your video into their respective versions of the Flash format, before making it available within their online community.
 They also provide a piece of HTML code which you can add to your website, allowing you to ‘embed’ the video.
 The portion of your web page that appears to contain your video is primarily ‘pointing’ to hosts site.
 Apart from being free, the main benefit of using the video sharing sites is that you do not have to worry about hosting the video yourself and there is no limit to how many people download your video.
 The size and power of the hosts’ servers mean that the service works well, the video streams smoothly with a good connection with rarely any buffering.
 However, quality can often be disappointing.
 Also, the hosts have complete control over the distribution of your video, and they retain the right to remove your video without explanation.